 The chromatic dispersion of an optical component may simply result from the dispersion of its parts, but in some cases large amounts of dispersion can arise from interference effects.
 For example, a Gires–Tournois interferometer generates dispersion by interference effects in an optical resonator, and not primarily via material dispersion.
 The same happens in other types of interferometers.
 The amount of dispersion arising from such effects can be huge when large differences in propagation lengths are involved.

 Chromatic dispersion can also result from geometric effects.
 An important example is that of a prism pair as is often used for dispersion compensation in mode-locked lasers.
 Here, chromatic dispersion arises from wavelength-dependent path lengths, caused by wavelength-dependent refraction at prism surfaces.
 Similar effects occur in laser resonators containing Brewster-angled optical components, and in Bragg grating pairs as used for dispersive pulse compression.

 The discussion above is based on the assumption of plane waves.
 In practice, significant deviations from this situation can occur, in particular in the context of waveguides.
 Here, the quantity of interest is usually not the magnitude of the wave vector (k vector) (which anyway is no longer well defined), but rather the value β (the imaginary part of the propagation constant), which specifies the phase change per unit length in the propagation direction.
-As the propagation constant is influenced by the waveguide (particularly for mode diameters of only a few wavelengths or even less), the dispersion is also affected (→ waveguide dispersion).
+As β is influenced by the waveguide (particularly for mode diameters of only a few wavelengths or even less), the dispersion is also affected (→ waveguide dispersion).
 This is important e.g. in optical fibers, and particularly in photonic crystal fibers with very small effective mode areas.
 In some cases, waveguide dispersion makes the overall dispersion anomalous even in the visible wavelength region, where the material dispersion of silica alone is clearly in the normal dispersion regime.
 For telecom applications, fiber designs are often made for tailored dispersion properties, resulting in, e.g., dispersion-shifted fibers.

 Measurement of Chromatic Dispersion